The importance of having a qualified legal cashier

 In the early days, some law firm owners will try to look after the books themselves.
 It’s easy to think that it’s a corner that can be cut.
 But it’s more than making sure the numbers on the spreadsheet add up.
-There’s regulations and best practices you should follow from day one.
+There are regulations and best practices you should follow from day one.

 Let’s look at why working with a qualified legal cashier is essential for your law firm.